jangjia01234/BasicVisionOS/README.md

 # Basic Vision OS
 - Now practicing on basic visionOS challenges
-- This repository is a set of visionOS tutorials (from Apple)
+- This repository is a set of visionOS tutorials (from Apple and other resources)

 | Day | Title | - |
 |:--|:--|:--:|